 Deploying passwordless security to your users should be a fast and easy experience.
 Download the visual asset library to customize your communications strategy and convey the positive impact of HYPR to your users.

-HYPR Customer Success Services
+HYPR Success & Support Services

 HYPR Customer Success Services (“Support Services”) terms are subject to the terms of the HYPR Master Subscription Agreement (“Agreement”), and capitalized terms not defined here will have the meaning specified (if applicable) in the Agreement.

 |Support Contact||Email service||Priority web & phone||Priority web & phone||Dedicated Support Line|

 |Engagement Manager||—||—||Named Customer Success Manager||Named Technical Account Manager (optional on-site)|

 |Access to training specialists||—||—||(remote)||(optional on-site)|

 |Beta Feature Invitation||—||—|

 HYPR will establish the priority level of each reported support request that Customer refers to HYPR for assistance.
 The priority level of each reported support request shall be classified as follows (each, a “Priority Level”):

 |Level 1||Critical Impact (Software Down in Production).
 An Error that cannot be reasonably circumvented and affects all users.
 Restricts Customer’s ability to use the Software to perform necessary business functions.||Service is down and not accessible by all Users in production; Data centers are not responding and all users are not able to register, authenticate or de-register.|